Hark: Launching Tech a Startup

 Position the brand and team as experts in their field and build trust to open the door to bigger clients

 But, in order for our marketers to conceptualise a strategy, we needed to dig deep into their offering and analyse the industry with a microscope to find a unique way to follow a road less-travelled.

 From here, the Halston Marketing team got to grips with the Hark platform in-and-out and studied the B2B tech industry intricately.

 Our proposed strategy would help Hark to see growth in ways they had not foreseen.
-Our suggested marketing work would involve a brand rework, site rejuvenation, consistent and quality content, social media management and a key PR plan.
+Our suggested marketing work would involve a brand rework, site rejuvenation, consistent and quality content, social media management and a key PR and events plan.

 The Good Stuff

 Initial branding work included reworking Hark’s values, tone of voice, motivations, straplines, verticals, target audiences and selling points.
 The proposed B2B marketing strategy was directed at facilities management companies, manufacturing, placetech and retail.

 Onsite, we optimised landing pages and refined copy.
 The Hark brand demanded a level of exposure that was suited to a consistent, quality content plan that flowed through different mediums..
 Weekly content continues to include techy, academic and forward-thinking news, innovations and discussions.

 On Hark’s social media channels, we developed and initiated a consistent tone of voice for site customers—specialist, cutting-edge, authoritative, honest, techy and academic.
 Through this authoritative yet fun voice, we also implemented pay-per-click campaigns and utilised social advertising.